hakanardo/pyvx/docs/index.rst

 .. code-block:: bash

-  python setup.py libinstall
+  sudo python -mpyvx.capi build /usr/local/

-This will install `libopenvx.so*` into `/usr/local/lib` and place the official `OpenVX`_ headers in `/usr/local/include/VX`.
+This will install `libopenvx.so*` into `/usr/local/lib` and place the `OpenVX`_ headers in `/usr/local/include/VX`.

 .. _`Github`: https://github.com/hakanardo/pyvx